 - Whether certain keywords led their customers to them

 Knowing this key information allows businesses to allocate their budget more efficiently and optimise the investment they make in marketing to higher-value customers.

 Companies can make the most of this information by using a data analytics tool that assembles their marketing campaigns into a dashboard that easily allows them to see all relevant data in one place.
 They can then use this data to help inform their cross-channel marketing decisions.

 In a recent study conducted by Forrester Consulting, 64% of marketers said they believed they needed better data to identify potential customers and 67% said that acquiring customers is more challenging than retaining them.

 Acquiring new customers can be an expensive undertaking, so many companies are responding by delving into their analytics to help improve their customer acquisition rates.
 Data is of massive importance in marketing; a solid understanding of this data provides so many insights and benefits.
 Here are some of the key benefits.

 Improved Public Image

 Businesses that understand their customers tend to have a better public perception, as they tend to be the ones that create their customer journey around their target customer preferences.
 This then allows for better customer engagement and the brand stands to become more respected than their competitors.
-When you have a positive public perception, leads are more likely to trust your business and convert to a customer.
+When you have a positive public perception, which you may choose to invest in with Public Relations, leads are more likely to trust your business and convert to a customer.